Steins;Gate: Characters

-Amane Suzuha works part-time for the landlord of Okabe's apartment and is on a search for her father in Akihabara, and is Lab Member No. 008.
+Suzuha works part-time for the landlord of Okabe's apartment and is on a search for her father in Akihabara, and is Lab Member No. 008.
 She enjoys riding her bicycle and appears to be at odds with Kurisu for some reason.
-Later it is discovered that she is actually the time traveler known as John Titor, and the future daughter of Itaru, her real name being Hashida Suzu (橋田 鈴, Hashida Suzu).
+Later it is discovered that she is actually the time traveler known as John Titor, and the future daughter of Itaru, her real name being Suzu Hashida (橋田 鈴, Hashida Suzu).
 She is 18 years old.
 She is the main protagonist of the side-story manga, Steins;Gate: Bōkan no Rebellion.